robertpp/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 1. Only the calls and caller actions in the first Auto attendant that answers the call are reported on.
 Calls and caller actions in chained Auto attendants (when one Auto attendant transfers to another Auto attendant) aren't reported on.
 1. Only 28 days of call history are available.
 Auto attendant data is considered personal data and is subject to data privacy retention policies.
 1. The Date selector sometimes shows dates outside the range of available data resulting in a blank report.
 Change the dates to be within the last 28 days to resolve the issue.
-1. If the **Historical Auto Attendant Metrics** permission in the Voice applications policy is set to **All** for an Authorized user, the report will revert to reporting by Resource account instead of Auto attendant name.
+1. If the **Historical Auto Attendant Metrics** permission in the Voice applications policy is set to **All** for an Authorized user, the report reverts back to reporting by Resource account instead of Auto attendant name.

 ### Cloud Call Queue Analytics report